 What is disruptive and not a disruption?
 When a CEO and when leaders do nothing about violations of values, when the incompetent believe they are competent, when Politics Rules Performance, when Values are Published But Not Practiced, when having passion that resonates with your corporate culture is not the same as showing passion, manifested as whimsical and arbitrary, that causes fear and resentment amongst your staff and whimsical leadership is not a gift.
 It is a curse.
 If you are also seriously prone to mood swings and eccentricities and the worst of all when CHRO is rewarded for Loyalty to Boss as against People

-Look at some examples,
+Look at some examples of disruptions,

-Demystifying Labor Myths – Competitive Compensation does not matter to high performers.
+Demystify Labor Myths – Competitive Compensation does not matter to high performers.

 Disrupting Labor Reality – When HR imposes meaningless policies and are controlled by staff functions,